roytrust/programming/methodology.md

   * Prevent "dependency rot".
 Allow low-level components to hook themselves into a system, but the high-level components determine when are needed, and how.
   * DI avoid the use of concrete classes and instead work as much as possible with abstractions.
 * **Single Responsibility**: A class should have only one reason to change.
 Cohesion.
-*

-## Concepts
-* __algorithm__ always defines a clear set of actions that can achieve some goal, a __pattern__ is a more high-level description of a solution. algorithm is a cooking recipe, a pattern is more like a blueprint.
-* Patterns aren't invented, they are discovered.
-* OO Basics: abstraction, encapsulation, polymorphism, inheritance.
-* __Null Objects__: don't have a meaningful object to return, and yet want to remove the responsibility for handling null from the client.
-* Compound Patterns: combines two or more patterns into a solution that solves a recurring or general problem.
-MVC.
-*

 ## Creational Patterns
 ### [Abstract Factory](https://refactoring.guru/design-patterns/abstract-factory)